Byzantine Architecture – A Quick Overview

 - Feed the mind in libraries

-- Visual interest by the spaces filled with multi-coloured marble.
+- Visual interest by the spaces filled with multi-colored marble.

 After Constantine, the primary concern of Roman life and the Roman Empire shifted to religious concerns from secular concerns.
 Christianity was a new force transforming the entire Roman Empire.
 As a result, many new buildings (Courts, Administrative buildings, houses) came to light.
 Church Buildings solved the problem of communal worshipers.
 The architecture of earlier new church buildings was much simple primary elements without any elaborate forms or details.

 After struggling and defeating the Eastern and western Caesars, Constantine was the sole ruler of the united Roman Empire in which he has given Christianity equal rights with other religions.

 Early Christian Architecture

 During the early periods, there was no particular architecture for the churches.
 The Christian disciples were gathering at Roman houses for congregations.
 Then these houses were converted for the use of such congregations.
 And whenever there was a Mass congregation when Paul visited them, a suitable hall was rented for their activities.